panglesd/slipshow/docs/record-and-replay.rst

 - Use the keyboard shortcuts, or you'll find it gets very cumbersome.
 - Editing after recording is very easy, so do not hesitate to stop and resume recording; you don't have to get it perfectly right first time.
 - Strip leading time with the "Move" tool and trailing time with the "Rescale" tool, both with an empty selection.
 - Unfortunately, while it's planned, there is no timeline zoom feature yet.
-If your recording becomes too long, consider breaking it into several sections that are played one after the other.
+If your recording becomes too long, consider breaking it into several recordings that are played one after the other.